 - 1 tablespoon olive oil

 - Prepare the pesto.

-- Use a vegetable slicer, peeler or julienne peeler to create the noodles.
+- Use a vegetable slicer, peeler or julienne peeler to prepare the noodles.

 - Warm a skillet on a medium heat and add the olive oil.

 - Add the zucchini noodles to the skillet and cook for a few minutes, stirring occasionally.
 Cook them until they're the texture you prefer.